Danilo-Carvalho-Antunes/Danilo-Carvalho-Antunes.github.io/README.md

 Sign in to GitHub and [**use this template**][use-template] to generate a brand new repository and name it `USERNAME.github.io`, where `USERNAME` represents your GitHub username.

-Then clone it to your local machine and run: run `bundle install` to install the dependencies.
+Then clone it to your local machine and run:
 ```console
 $ bundle
 ```